MartynovMax/jshint_config/README.md

 ```

 Process and results of the validation you will see in the terminal.
-You will see warnings only for files which was changed.
+You will see the warnings only for files which was changed.